trimstray/nginx-admins-handbook/doc/RULES.md

   > Instead use two server directives like the example below.
 This approach decreases NGINX processing requirements.

   > The problem is not just the `$server_name` directive.
 Keep in mind also other variables, e.g. `$scheme`.
-In some cases (but not always), it is better to add an additional a block directive than to use the `if`.
+In some cases (but not always), it is better to add an additional block directive than to use the `if`.

 ###### Example